George McElroy (journalist)

-George Albert McElroy (May 25, 1922 – October 7, 2006) was born in Houston, Texas, becoming a prominent pioneering African-American journalist.
-Among many "firsts" achieved by McElroy, he became the first African American to earn a master's degree in journalism from the University of Missouri.
+George Albert McElroy (May 25, 1922 – October 7, 2006) was an American journalist.
+Born in Houston, Texas, he served in the United States Armed Forces before pursuing a career in journalism.
+Among many "firsts" achieved by McElroy, he became the first African American to earn a master's degree in journalism from the School of Journalism at the University of Missouri.

 Early life

-George McElroy was born 25 May 1922 in Houston, Texas to Hugh and Philomena McElroy.
-His father, Hugh George McElroy was a highly decorated war veteran who fought in the Battle of San Juan Hill against Pancho Villa and who fought alongside General John J. Pershing and President Theodore Roosevelt, and later was awarded the Croix de Guerre for his bravery in service during World War I.

-George McElroy was raised in the Third Ward area of Houston.

-After graduation from St. Nicholas High School, he served in the United States Navy, usually stationed in Asia from 1940 to 1948, then as an information specialist at Ellington Air Force Base in Houston.
+George McElroy was born 25 May 1922 in Houston, Texas to Hugh George McElroy and Philomena McElroy.
+His father was a highly decorated United States Army veteran who fought in the Spanish-American War, the Pancho Villa Expedition and World War I, being awarded the Croix de Guerre for his service during the First World War.
+McElroy was raised in the Third Ward of Houston.
+After graduating from St. Nicholas High School, he served in the United States Navy, being stationed in Asia from 1940 to 1948 during and after World War II, then as an information specialist at Ellington Air Force Base in Houston.